virtusize/virtusize.github.io/source/upgrade-guide/index.rst

     If you haven't been using your own button, you have to create one now and pass the CSS selector to it in the ``addWidget`` call above.

-    Since most of our clients use their custom designed Virtusize buttons, we removed the functionality to create a default button from the integration.
     If you don't want to create your own button, please talk to your Virtusize sales contact.